iitis/PyQBench/adr/simple_backend_model.md

 The corresponding pydantic model should:

-- validate that the provider specification is semantically correct (i.e. it is a correct fully qualified path followed by colon and correct class name)
+- validate that the provider specification is syntactically correct (i.e. it is a correct fully qualified path followed by colon and correct class name)
 - provide `create_backend` method returning the described backend.